My wife threatened to set me ablaze, husband tells court — Nigeria Today

 My wife threatened to set me ablaze, husband tells court

+“I also lied to him that I got pregnant while it was not true.

+“Now, I know that there is no more love between us,” Omolara said (NAN)

-The post My wife threatened to set me ablaze, husband tells court appeared first on Premium Times Nigeria.
+The post My wife threatened to set me ablaze, husband tells court appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share